williw7/collaboration-network/README.md

 This repositoruy contains code for the collaboration netowrk project at Northeastern University.

 Add files to the `.gitignore` if they should be ignored.

+Now I am commititng from the dev branch.